-As millions of Americans prepare to hit the road for Fourth of July week, some extra savings could make the journey even sweeter.
+As millions of Americans prepare to hit the road for Thanksgiving weekend, some extra savings could make the journey even sweeter.
 As you fill up your tank with fuel and grab your map (yes, you should still have a map), you’re going to want to make your trip as cost-effective as possible.

 Before you go to the ATM to drain your bank account for travel expenses, there are several ways to trim your budget.

-Here are 6 ways to save money while road-tripping
+Here are 10 ways to save money on a road trip

-If you plan on hitting the road for the holiday, here are some tips on saving money along the way:
+If you plan on hitting the road for the holiday, here are some tips on how to save money along the way:

 - Pack a lunch: If you’re going to be on the road for a while, it’s a good idea to pack a few snacks.
 Nothing too complicated and messy (no barbecue ribs or ginormous tacos that spill into your lap), so as not to distract your driving.
 This will not only save you and your family some pretty nice cash, it will also save you time.